Mykol71/ostools-1.17/README.md

  install_ups              ^ Install the APC UPS Daemon. osupgrade                - Inplace OS upgrade from RH8 to RH9 - RTI.
- passport_check           ^ Checks external device name and updates backups.config if needed. post_install             ^ Creates a systemd service that will run after first reboot only.
+ passport_check           ^ Checks external device name and updates backups.config if needed. perceptions_install      - Collect "perceptive" data about the system. post_install             ^ Creates a systemd service that will run after first reboot only.
 (Afte post_install_rh9         ^ Creates a systemd service that will run after first reboot only.
 (Afte realtime_disable         - Disable RTI realtime.